-In December 2004, the Financial Accounting Standards Board (FASB) issued Statement of Financial Accounting Standard (SFAS) No. 123R, "Share Based Payment".
-SFAS 123R is a revision of SFAS No. 123 "Accounting for Stock-Based Compensation", and supersedes APB Opinion No. 25, "Accounting for Stock Issued to Employees" and its related implementation guidance.
+In December 2004, the Financial Accounting Standards Board (FASB) issued SFAS No. 123R, AShare Based Payment@.
+SFAS 123R is a revision of SFAS No. 123 AAccounting for Stock-Based Compensation@, and supersedes APB Opinion No. 25, AAccounting for Stock Issued to Employees@ and its related implementation guidance.
 SFAS 123R establishes standards for the accounting for transactions in which an entity exchanges its equity instruments for goods or services.
 It also addresses transactions in which an entity incurs liabilities in exchange for goods or services that are based on the fair value of the entity's equity instruments or that may be settled by the issuance of those equity instruments.
 SFAS 123R focuses primarily on accounting for transactions in which an entity obtains employee services in share-based payment transactions.
-SFAS 123R does not change the accounting guidance for share-based payment transactions with parties other than employees provided in SFAS 123 as originally issued and Emerging Issues Task Force Issue No. 96-18, "Accounting for Equity Instruments That Are Issued to Other Than Employees for Acquiring, or in Conjunction with Selling, Goods or Services".
-SFAS 123R does not address the accounting for employee share ownership plans, which are subject to AICPA Statement of Position 93-6, "Employers' Accounting for Employee Stock Ownership Plans".
+SFAS 123R does not change the accounting guidance for share-based payment transactions with parties other than employees provided in SFAS 123 as originally issued and Emerging Issues Task Force Issue No. 96-18, AAccounting for Equity Instruments That Are Issued to Other Than Employees for Acquiring, or in Conjunction with Selling, Goods or Services@.
+SFAS 123R does not address the accounting for employee share ownership plans, which are subject to AICPA Statement of Position 93-6, AEmployers' Accounting for Employee Stock Ownership Plans@.
 SFAS 123R requires a public entity to measure the cost of employee services received in exchange for an award of equity instruments based on the grant-date fair value of the award (with limited exceptions).
 That cost will be recognized over the period during which an employee is required to provide service in exchange for the award - the requisite service period (usually the vesting period).
 SFAS 123R requires that the compensation cost relating to share-based payment transactions be recognized in financial statements.
 That cost will be measured based on the fair value of the equity or liability instruments issued.
 The scope of SFAS 123R includes a wide range of share-based compensation arrangements including share options, restricted share plans, performance-based awards, share appreciation rights, and employee share purchase plans.
 Public entities (other than those filing as small business issuers) will be required to apply SFAS 123R as of the first interim or annual reporting period that begins after June 15, 2005.
 Public entities that file as small business issuers will be required to apply SFAS 123R in the first interim or annual reporting period that begins after December 15, 2005.
 For nonpublic entities, SFAS 123R must be applied as of the beginning of the first annual reporting period beginning after December 15, 2005.
-The adoption of this standard is not expected to have a material effect on the Company's results of operations or financial position.
+Management is currently evaluating the impact of adoption of this standard on the Company's results of operations and financial position.